RobloxTeethyz/Newsletter/issues/September Newsletter 2024.md

 ▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂

 Hello, everyone!
 Welcome back to our monthly newsletter.
-Everything in this newsletter will cover up mostly everything that occured during August!
+Everything in this newsletter will cover up mostly everything that occured during September!
 We hope you enjoy reading this month's newsletter!

 - Newsletter Team